yottaawesome/blog-code/README.md

-# blog-code
+# Blog Code

-Repo to hold source code I discuss in my blog
+This is a repo to hold the source code I discuss in my blog.